hotenabc/NFQ-test-solution/README.md

-# GildedRose Refactoring Kata - PHP Version - Solution
+# Product Refactoring Kata - PHP Version - Solution

 ## The Kata

-In this repository, we'll dive into the old yet intriguing refactoring kata, **"Gilded Rose,"** and explore how to improve it in PHP.
+In this repository, we'll dive into the old yet intriguing refactoring kata, **"Product,"** and explore how to improve it in PHP.

-You can find the kata's repository [here](https://github.com/emilybache/GildedRose-Refactoring-Kata).
+You can find the kata's repository [here](https://github.com/hotenabc/Product-Refactoring-Kata).

 ### The original code for the kata: